-British Pie Week is upon us once again (4-10 March 2013), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
-We couldn’t possibly be pedantic about pie, so whether it’s encased in pastry or topped with mash - if we cleared our plates, it made the cut.
+British Pie Week is upon us once again (3-9 March 2014), giving us a timely excuse to pick out some of the best examples to be had in our fine capital today, from the downright decadent (why wouldn’t you use champagne in the filling?) to humble-pie-and-mash-shop mince-beef.
+While some foodies are pedantic about pies, whether it was encased in pastry or topped with mash, if we cleared our plates, then it made the cut.

 Piebury Corner - Holloway Road, N7

-Following the London trend of street-stall to bricks and mortar, Piebury Corner was billed as the UK’s “first ever Pie Deli” when it opened earlier this year.
+Following the London trend of street-stall to bricks and mortar, Piebury Corner was billed as the UK’s “first ever Pie Deli” when it opened last year.
 The story (husband and wife team Nicky and Paul Campbell selling pies, pastries and scotch eggs from their front garden to passing Arsenal fans) is a good one, and their Holloway Road outpost is even better.
 Old favourites such as Steak and Ale, sit alongside newcomers like the brilliant Ray Parlour with pork stuffing and apple.
 All served with roast tatties or mash and topped with an unbelievable red wine gravy, its no wonder they are bombarded by loyal fans on match days.
+The interior's just been given a makeover to allow even more people to sit down and eat.

 Manze's - Tower Bridge Road, SE1